Serge Guilbaut, Joni Low, and Pan Wendt

 The Art of Human-Computer Interface Design

 I nterface -- the way the reader (the "user" in computer technology) communicates with the work -- is a primary concern for creators of electronic literature, as well as for readers who want to adventure into new media fiction and poetry.
 Writers and artists may choose to subvert the principles of interface design, striving in some cases to challenge the reader.
 For instance, the interface design principle of "least surprises" might be important in a work of literature in which the content of the text is most important.
-On the other hand, surprises might be an integral component for writers and artists who design the interface as an integral part of the work itself, rather than as a way of accessing an underlying work.
-However, it is of interest to understand the principles of interface design, whether we choose to use or subvert them.
+On the other hand, unexpected surprises might be a consideration for writers and artists who design interface as an integral part of the work itself, rather than as a way of accessing an underlying work.
+However interface is approached, it is of interest to understand the foundations of interface design, whether we choose to use or subvert them.

 The Art of Human-Computer Interface Design is a classic work of Macintosh Interface design.
 Edited by theater and computers scholar and researcher Brenda Laurel, who was at the time a consultant to Apple Computer and later created Purple Moon software for girls, the book is a formative documentation of the time in history when personal computers were beginning to make new ways of reading and writing possible.
-Some chapters are probably too Macintosh interface specific to be of interest to all new media writers.
-Yet the book is very useful, not only from the perspective of classic interface design but also from various perspectives of the evolving concept of "interface".
+Although the focus is early Macintosh interface, the book is very useful, not only from the perspective of classic interface design but also but also in the exploration of the evolving concept of "interface".

 For instance, the uses of conversation in interface design -- in particular the simulation of human/human conversation, as opposed to human/computer interaction that does not take this into account -- is addressed by Susan F. Brennan in "Conversation as Direct Manipulation, an Iconoclastic View".
 Her chapter includes a series of useful examples and discusses how they can be enhanced with graphics.

-In "Interface Agents: Metaphors with Character", Brenda Laurel talks about the creation of character in terms of personifying interfaces, using characters in the theatrical sense.
-Her approach is designed mainly for the creation of interfaces for practical applications, and the interface device of personified "agents" that assist computer users has not until recently become as widely used as anticipated -- perhaps because our relationships with our computers are one-on-one and we may not always desire an intermediary, something that was not initially anticipated in the age of transition to ubiquitous personal computer.
-Nevertheless, now in the age of Siri, for new media writers who are interested in the literary use of fictional characters as interpreters of events, how this concept was translated into ideas of computer interface agents and guides is of interest in the creation of electronic literature.
+In her chapter on "Interface Agents: Metaphors with Character", Brenda Laurel talks about the creation of character in terms of personifying interfaces -- using characters in the theatrical sense -- with a focus on the creation of interfaces for practical applications.
+Initially, the interface device of personified "agents" that assist computer users was not as widely used as anticipated -- perhaps because our relationships with our computers are one-on-one, and we may not always desire an intermediary, something that was not initially anticipated in the age of transition to the personal computer.
+However, in the 21st century age of Siri -- how this concept was translated into ideas of computer interface agents and guides is of interest.

 In "Guides: Characterizing the Interface", Tim Oren, Gitta Salomon, Kristie Kreitman, and Abbe Don discuss designing an interface for Grolier Electronic Publishing's The Americana Series: America 1800-1850.
 Fictional characters, represented by graphic images, were used to help young readers select the material most appropriate to their interests.
 "We are finding out as much about the way people want to receive content as we are about navigation," the authors note.
 "We have uncovered a lot about what engages in the interface, but we have also discovered that the interface is deeply intermeshed with the content."